cobbzilla/botalyzer/README.md

 Given a domain name, this tool will:
  * Discover subdomains
- * Look a robots.txt file on each subdomain
+ * Look for a robots.txt file on each subdomain
  * Generate some analytics on the contents of the robots.txt files

 # Setup